-Tennessee combines the sixth lowest cost of living in the country with a warm climate and terrific recreational offerings.
-Cultural hotspots like Nashville and Memphis are great retirement destinations for seniors who love the arts, while the Blue Ridge Mountain region in western Tennessee is perfect for outdoor enthusiasts.
+Tennessee combines the lowest cost of living in the country with a warm climate and terrific recreational offerings.
+Cultural hotspots like Nashville and Memphis are great retirement destinations for seniors who love the arts.
+The Blue Ridge Mountain region in western Tennessee is perfect for outdoor enthusiasts.

 The state’s retirement taxes are another reason seniors in Tennessee are smiling.
 The Volunteer State’s income tax only applies to interest and dividends, which means it does not tax any form of retirement income.
 For those who plan to work part-time in retirement, work income is also state tax-free in Tennessee.